Amelia Island Homes Under $500K

 On or Off?

 Whether to live on or off the island is an important decision house hunters face when moving to the Amelia Island area.
 It’s subjective to personal and financial considerations and weighing pros and cons.
-Some decide that leaving their driveways and landing on the beach in less than 30 minutes is acceptable.
-Many home buyers are used to having to drive a couple of hours to reach a beach in the past.

 Off island, buyers can typically get more house for the money, plus have more homes to choose from.
 In Zone 7, there’s also a bigger selection of newer inventory – from brand new homes to those built in the last 10 or 15 years — needing less capital outlays after closing for updates.